GovanifY/KH2FM_Toolkit/C#/Ressources/Readme.txt

 Thanks to xeeynamo that programmed his tools on C and for translated the game on english.
 Love you <3

 Changelog:
+[2.6.1.0]
+*New cleanup of the code
+*New features added (-verifyiso & -log(still need to modify it) *New debug features added
+*The tool got now a x64 build
+*Changed the patch file format
 [2.6.0.0]
 *Full cleanup of the code
 *Extraction process totally recreated